peterwilliams-swe/ukth-appinn-containerapps-orderapi/challenge5.md

 ## Activities
-- Create an Azure AD service principal with contributor permissions on your resource group
+- Create a Microsoft Entra ID service principal with contributor permissions on your resource group
 - Create a _Personal Access Token (PAT)_ in GitHub with permissions to your repository and GitHub actions
 - Add a _GitHub Actions_ workflow to your repository to deploy a container app
 - Do a code change in _Queue Reader_ app and push changes to GitHub repository